 13. Cab waiting times

 Heading to a show or dinner reservation?
 Allow plenty of time if you are taking a taxi; they have a habit of being late – like 30 minutes late!
+I would always recommend getting to the theatre 30 minutes before the show too, take advantage of the drink deals and find your seat.

 14. Costumed characters